dambergn-codefellows/snakes-cafe/README.md

 - Users can now add and remove items by quantity.
 - When items are added or removed the inventory is updated.
 - If there is not enough of an avialable item the user is notified.
+- Fixed bug with current total when adding or removing items.

 ### 2018-08-17
 - Modified README.md to reflect versioning.